Common Questions About Permanent Life Insurance

 Why are rates for AARP Permanent Life insurance initially higher than rates for AARP Level Benefit Term Life insurance?

 Premiums for permanent life insurance are almost always initially higher than term life insurance at the same age for several reasons.
-As the name implies, permanent life insurance can last for your entire lifetime and your rates can’t be raised just because you get older.
+As the name implies, permanent life insurance can last for your entire lifetime and your rates are guaranteed for life.
 Term life coverage rates generally increase as you age, and coverage may not be offered beyond a certain age.
 Another difference is that permanent life coverage can build up cash value over time while term life usually does not.Back to Top »

 How much life insurance should I have?

 There’s no one “right” answer.
 Everyone’s different – how much insurance you choose depends on who – and what – you want to provide for.
 Adding up the cost of things you want this coverage to provide for is a good starting point.
 These might include things like funeral costs, any bills you may leave behind, or living expenses during a period of transition.Back to Top »

 I already have life insurance, should I consider getting more?

 Maybe.
 If you’re not sure you have enough to take care of the people you care about, or if insurance that seemed like plenty in the past is looking less adequate today, AARP Permanent Life insurance from New York Life Insurance Company could be a smart choice to obtain more coverage.Back to Top »